collective-soundworks/soundworks/README.md

 ##### ClientSync

 The `ClientSync` modules takes care of the synchronization process on the client side.
-It displays a `view` that indicates “Clock syncing, stand by…” until the very first synchronization process is `"done"`.
+It displays a `view` that indicates “Clock syncing, stand by…” until the very first synchronization process is done.
+The `ClientSync` module triggers its `'done'` event as soon as the client clock is in sync with the sync clock.
+Then, the synchronization process keeps running in the background to resynchronize the clocks from times to times.
+When such a resynchronization happens, the `ClientSync` module triggers a `'sync:stats'` event associated with statistics about the synchronization.

 ###### Methods